LKershner/neurofibroma/README.md

 barcode_to_clusters.txt: cluster assignments for each barcode in the mouse integrated Seurat object

+UMAPembeds.txt: UMAP coordinates for each barcode in the mouse integrated Seurat object

 networks_1.2-fold: PDFs of differentially expressed gene networks for each cluster in tumor vs 7 month age-matched control (CellHarmony), fold change > 1.2